Palmer Luckey: Fundraising for Donald Trump

 In September 2016, Luckey donated $10,000 to an organization called "Nimble America" with the stated purpose of "educating the community on our ideals of America First, Smart Trade, Legal Immigration, and Ethical Behavior."
 Luckey offered to match further contributions from r/The_Donald users for 48 hours after the announcement.
 Luckey later issued an apology, stating on his Facebook page, "I am deeply sorry that my actions are negatively impacting the perception of Oculus and its partners."
 He stated that he acted independently, not as a representative of Oculus VR.
 The Wall Street Journal later reported that Luckey had been pressured into making this statement as a condition of employment.

 In October 2020, Luckey hosted a fundraiser for Donald Trump at his home in Lido Isle, Newport Beach, with the president in attendance.
 The fundraiser had tickets ranging from $2,800 per person to $150,000 per couple, and there were gatherings both for and against President Trump in Newport Beach outside during the event.

 On June 8, 2024, Luckey co-hosted another fundraiser for Trump at the home of health insurance company co-founder John Word, where donors spent up to $100,000 per person to attend.

-Donations to the Republican Party
+Republican party donations

-Luckey has donated to the campaigns of dozens of Republican political candidates, U.S. Senators and members of the U.S. House of Representatives.
+Luckey has donated to the campaigns of dozens of Republican political candidates, U.S. senators, and members of the U.S. House of Representatives.
 He has also donated to many Republican- and conservative-affiliated organizations, including the National Republican Congressional Committee, the 2017 Presidential Inaugural Committee, Mike Pence's Great America Committee, and many state Republican Party chapters.